 Insurance fraud is a serious charge to have leveled against you.
 If you have been accused of an insurance fraud crime in the state of New York, regardless of the severity of the charge, you need to contact experienced legal representation.
-Spodek Law Group is an NYC-based group of lawyers who can help you understand your case and provide the best defense possible given the circumstances.
+Spodek Law Group is an NYC-based group of lawyers who can help you understand your case and provide the defense possible given the circumstances.

 Many people who are accused of insurance fraud find themselves easily frustrated and overwhelmed by the situation.
 This is part of why having the guidance of an attorney is so imperative.
 The prosecution and the law enforcement officials are not your friends.
 You should utilize your right to remain silent as well as your right to an attorney.
 Let your lawyer speak for you when they arrive.

 Any kind of insurance fraud is considered a serious offense.
 Insurance fraud is committed when a person knowingly gives an insurance company false information to gain something valuable in return.
 It’s also necessary that the person would not have obtained this property or compensation if the true facts had been known to the company.
 Sometimes unintentional actions can be defended in court, but you still need an attorney to help.

 It doesn’t matter what kind of insurance the company provides.
 Any insurance industry can be part of a defrauding scheme.
 The most commonly involved insurance industries are:

 - Mortgage companies

 - Health insurance companies

 Medicaid and Medicare fraud is also common.
 Even though this type of fraud concerns government resources and programs rather than a corporation, you could still be charged with insurance fraud.